executium/api-version-2/README.md

 ## Supported Exchanges in Version 2
 A table of supported exchanges in executium for version 2.
 The following table is the status as of 10th June 2020.

-The following table is the status as of 10th June 2020.

 The following table is the status as of 23rd June 2020.

 Exchange | Executium Code |Active | Symbols Count